cshenton/opt/README.md

 - batch utility computation
 - online utility computation
 - adaptive sampling
+    - When you update search params
+    - Do Hypothetical update with increased search rate
+    - Compute likelihood ratios for current generation
+    - weighted-MW test between actual, hypothetical ranking
+    - adjust learning rate.

+So I'm thinking we first do a functional implementation of the updates.
+Then in each main class, we just have a 'adaptive' param which activates a branch on update.

+What about continuous learning?
+We can just use the active generation, but we'll have to decide also how frequently to test for adjustments.
+Since we'll be using a smaller LR in general, we could adjust every step?

 ## Algorithms

 - SNES
 - SNES-as
+- Hyperprojection SNES
 - Block-free SNES (continuous generation)
 - XNES
 - XNES-as